Skip to Main Content

 • Search using OneSearch (which searches many Library databases at once), or using a specific Library database (see the Finding Sources page of this guide for links)

-• Use the name of an author who is associated with a particular theory or approach (the course textbook has Further Reading lists at the end of each chapter that might give you some clues too)
+• Use the name of an author who conducts research on the area, time period, and/or culture you are researching (the course textbook has Further Reading lists at the end of each chapter that might help you identify authors)

 • Use the A-Z Periodicals find journals the Luria Library has access too